Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 Mock<A> mock = new Mock<A>(MockBehavior.Strict);

 // B either has to be a method declared in an interface or an abstract class,
-// or be virtual method in a regular class
+// or be a virtual method in a regular class
-// R is any valid entity of return type of B mock.Setup(m => m.B).Returns(R);
+// R is any valid object of return type of B mock.Setup(m => m.B).Returns(R);

 // When B is trigger on mock.Object, R is returned